Have you always dreamed of Christmas in New York? Here are 11 of the best festive things to do in New York City during the Christmas holiday season.

 5. Take a Holiday Lights Tour

-6. See the Christmas Spectacular Starring the Radio City Rockettes
+6. Attend a Performance of the Christmas Spectacular Starring the Radio City Rockettes

-More than 10 years ago, we saw a touring version of the Radio City Rockettes’ Christmas Spectacular in Toronto and from that moment I wanted to see the show in New York.
-I finally had the opportunity when we visited New York City between Christmas and New Year’s last year and attended one of the performances at Radio City Music Hall – on my birthday which was the best present!
+When my daughters were young, we saw a touring version of the Radio City Rockettes’ Christmas Spectacular in Toronto and from that moment I wanted to see the show in New York.
+I finally had the opportunity when we visited New York City between Christmas and New Year’s a couple of years ago and attended one of the performances at Radio City Music Hall – on my birthday which was the best present!

 7. Enjoy a Holiday Train Show

-For the past 17 years the New York Transit Museum has presented a Holiday Train Show at the Museum’s Grand Central Terminal Gallery Annex & Store.
-This year the festive display features Lionel trains traveling along a 34 foot long, two-level model train layout set against a backdrop designed by New York City-based artist Ebony Bolt.
-The trains depart from a miniature replica of Grand Central Terminal in New York and travel through the countryside on their way to the North Pole.
+This beloved holiday exhibit features Lionel model trains traveling along a 34’ long, two-level model train layout departing from a miniature replica of Grand Central Terminal and making its way past New York City landmarks on the way to the North Pole.
 Everyone loves trains so this exhibit is perfect for all ages!
 The theme of the holiday train show changes every year and the event is free and open to the public.
+(Located just off the Main Concourse in the Shuttle Passage, adjacent to the Station Master’s office, November 24, 2023 through February 2024)

-If you don’t mind heading out of midtown Manhattan, there’s also a Holiday Train Show at the New York Botanical Gardens which features model trains zipping through a display of more than 175 New York City landmarks re-created with barks, leaves and other natural materials.
-This year’s exhibition showcases Lower Manhattan – the birthplace of New York City.
-NYBG is located in the Bronx and is accessible by subway.
+If you don’t mind heading out of midtown Manhattan, there’s also a Holiday Train Show at the New York Botanical Gardens which features model trains zipping through a display of close to 200 New York City landmarks including the Brooklyn Bridge, Yankee Stadium and the Statue of Liberty re-created with barks, leaves and other natural materials.
+This year features an all-new outdoor display.
+(2900 Southern Boulevard, Bronx, NY (20 minutes from Grand Central).
+November 17, 2023 – January 15, 2024.
+Advance purchase of timed-entry tickets is recommended.
+Adult Admission: $35 USD; Child 2-12: $20 USD.)

 8. Browse the Holiday Window Displays on 5th Avenue